15 Whimsical Ideas for Your Gothic Garden

 Who would imagine a gate so perfectly spooky even existed?
 Built in 1936, this one-of-a-kind spider web gate found at Hoveton Hall in Norfolk, Great Britain gives us all The Addams Family vibes.
 Get inspired by this web-like gate and add other creepy-crawly touches to your garden.

 Garden follies can be simple or ornate, but their main purpose is aesthetic, adding beauty and elegance to a garden.
 This two-story construction, located in the rose garden of New York’s Sonnenberg Historic State Park, recalls the soaring height of traditional Gothic structures.

 This is where stories of intrigue and adventure begin: at the start of a long path that leads to who-knows-where.
 Invite mystery and excitement into your garden with whimsical touches such as this covered walkway drenched in dreamy climbing plants.

 A study in opposites, the lovely 'Black Lace' Elderberry Sambucus Nigra features dark, frond-like leaves and contrasting flowers.
 What makes this plant even more perfect for your Gothic garden is its association with the Scandinavian goddess Freya, the goddess of, among other things, both love and death.

-See More Photos: 29 Black Flowers and Plants
+See More Photos: 40 Black Flowers & Plants

 Open & Airy